engity-com/bifroest/docs/reference/cli/recording/inspect.md

 # `bifroest recording inspect`

-Verifies a sealed native `.bcast` or CBOR `.becast` session Recording and writes one JSON object to standard output.
-Legacy `.cast`, `.cast.zst`, and binary `.becast` are also supported.
-Format detection uses the file magic, not the extension; the old and new `.becast` formats have different magic bytes.
+Verifies a sealed `.bcast` or `.becast` session Recording and writes one JSON object to standard output.
+It also accepts a signed `.cast` export for independent verification.
+Format detection uses the file content, not the extension; unsupported formats fail closed.
 A failed verification produces no JSON output.

 The input must be a regular, non-symlink file and must remain the same file with unchanged size, mode, and modification time throughout inspection.
 Standard input is deliberately unsupported.
 When stdout is a regular file, it must not refer to the inspected Recording.
 A shell redirection using `>` can truncate a file before Bifröst starts and cannot be prevented by the command.

-For native clear `.bcast`, `verificationScope` is `full`: the command verifies the signed envelope and reconstructs and verifies the complete Cast without a private key.
-Legacy `.cast` and `.cast.zst` also have `full` scope and include a `cast` object with event counts only, not session metadata or reasons.
-For encrypted native or legacy `.becast`, `verificationScope` is `outer`: only the signed envelope is checked, without a decryption key or decrypted event content. `claimedStatus` and `claimedCastDigest` are signed outer-seal claims, **not** verified inner-Cast results; `status`, `castDigest`, and `cast` are omitted.
+For clear `.bcast`, `verificationScope` is `full`: the command verifies the signed envelope and reconstructs and verifies the complete Cast without a private key.
+A signed `.cast` also has `full` scope and includes a `cast` object with event counts only, not session metadata or reasons.
+For encrypted `.becast`, `verificationScope` is `outer`: only the signed envelope is checked, without a decryption key or decrypted event content. `claimedStatus` and `claimedCastDigest` are signed outer-seal claims, **not** verified inner-Cast results; `status`, `castDigest`, and `cast` are omitted.
 Use [`recording export`](export.md) with a matching private identity for full verification, then inspect the exported `.cast` independently and compare its fully verified `castDigest` with the original `claimedCastDigest`.
 No event payloads are emitted by inspect, but its public metadata still needs protection.

 ## Syntax